armandaske/mynewrepo/README.md

 # mynewrepo
-A repository created to learn connecting to github.
+A repository created to learn connecting to github. popo